-No alcohol is allowed in the residence halls or at the Central House on Stadium (previously The Grove), regardless of age.
+No alcohol is allowed in the residence halls or at the Central House on Stadium, regardless of age.

 Alcohol is not routinely served in any student dining facility on campus.

 Like every other state, Alabama has numerous laws governing the possession, use, sale, manufacturing, and distribution of alcohol.